If you search the term “brand,” you will find lots of different answers. In the broadest sense, your “brand” is your company’s identity.

 People love stories.
 Assuming that your business meets a need or solves a problem for people, you should have a good brand story.
 Tell it.

 Corporate storytelling is an art – but there is a lot of science behind it.
-If a company can weave stories into their different modes of communication, they find it easier to distinguish themselves from other companies.
+Companies that weave stories into their communication find it much easier to make themselves stand out.
 This is because your company story is the one thing you can be sure is truly unique.

-Masters at corporate storytelling are companies like Levi’s jeans, Warby Parker eyeglasses, and Benjamin Moore paint.
-They use storytelling because it taps into the emotional side of people – the side with which we make most buying decisions.
+Some of the brands that excel at corporate storytelling are the ones we all know best.
+Brands like Levi’s jeans, Warby Parker eyeglasses, and Benjamin Moore paint use storytelling to tap into people’s emotions.
+It helps them sell because that’s the side of the brain with which customers make most buying decisions.

 Who consumes your product?
-Computer scientists or painters, civil engineers or moms?
-Although each customer group requires a different type of communication, almost all can be made to understand your product better through the creative use of storytelling.
+Computer scientists or painters, civil engineers, or moms?
+Although each customer group requires a different type of communication, almost all groups will understand your product better if you tell them about it with stories.

 Brand Ambassadors: Partners in Your Brand’s Success